arrow-kt/arrow/kategory-docs/docs/docs/integrations/kotlinxcoroutines/README.md

 Working towards this purpose, it's only natural that we'd add support for the framework Jetbrains provides over coroutines.
 This framework is called `kotlinx.coroutines`, whereas the machinery necessary to create coroutines is called `kotlin.coroutines`.

-The most important datatype provided by Jetbrains is `Deferred<A>`. `Deferred<A>` is an abstraction capable of returning 1 result and cancellation.
+The most important datatype provided by Jetbrains is `Deferred`. `Deferred` is an abstraction capable of returning 1 result and cancellation.
 Its constructor is called `async`, and takes one suspended execution block where you can `await()` suspended functions.

 ```kotlin